Santi Pietro e Paolo, Brebbia

-Santi Pietro e Paolo ('St. Peter and Paul', Chiesa dei Santi Pietro e Paolo) is a Catholic church in the town of Brebbia, in the province of Varese.
+Santi Pietro e Paolo ('St. Peter and Paul', Chiesa dei Santi Pietro e Paolo) is a Catholic church in Brebbia in the province of Varese, Italy.
 The church was built in 1100 and is a national monument.
 It is considered one of the best preserved Romanesque buildings in the province.

 Location

 The St. Peter and Paul Church is situated in the centre of Brebbia, in the region of Lombardy.
 The town was the seat of a castle of the Milanese Archbishops in the medieval period.

 History

 The Church of St. Peter and Paul is one of the best preserved churches in Italy.
 It was built in the 12th century by Julius of Novara, who was allied with the Romanic army.

 They decided that they wanted to replace an already existing church with a much bigger one on the same location.
 The St. Peter and St. Paul Church was built under Roman influence and is characterized by a strong Romanesque style.
 The church features various artworks, including paintings and frescoes dedicated to Queen Mary, St. Peter and St. Paul, the patrons of the town.

 St. Paul and Peter Church is associated with the myth of St. Julius, the founder of the church.
 The myth tells that Julius came with his brother from Greece to evangelize the area close to Orta Lake, and decided to destroy the temple of Minerva and build the Brebbia Church.
 The church has undergone various renovations, including the change of the central nave in the 17th century, which now includes more complex trusses, and restyling of the artwork.